-11. Finish Top: Apply a non-hardening waterproof sealant around the chimney at the point where the Storm Collar will meet the chimney just above the Flashing, and also along the vertical seam of the chimney pipe, where it is exposed to the weather (Figures 12 and 13).
+11. Finish Top: Apply a non-hardening waterproof sealant around the chimney at the point where the Storm Collar will meet the chimney just above the Flashing, and also along the vertical seam of the chimney pipe, where it is exposed to the weather.
+(Figures 12 and 13).
 Slide the Storm Collar down over the chimney to the top of the Flashing.
-Tighten the bolts of the Storm Collar and seal the Storm Collar against the sealant.
+Tighten the bolts of the Storm Collar and seal the Storm

+Collar against the sealant.
 After installing sufficient Chimney Sections to meet the height requirement as shown in Figure 1, attach the Chimney Cap onto the top of the chimney by setting the female end of the Cap onto the male end of the last chimney section.
 Secure the Cap by using (6) sheet metal screws provided.
 Do not push down from the top portion of the cap as this may damage the cap.
 Push from the lower section of the Cap if needed.
 The Chimney Cap can be removed for chimney cleaning as described in the Chimney Maintenance section of the instructions.
-Use an Extended Roof Bracket if the chimney extends more than 4 feet above the roof (Figures 16 & 17 in the Extended Roof Bracket section).

-If you are located in heavy snow country, a "snow splitter" should be used to protect the chimney by routing snow around the pipe.
-DuraVent offers a Snow Splitter or one can be fabricated locally from heavy gauge sheet metal (Fig 14).
+Use an Extended Roof Bracket if the chimney extends more than 4 feet above the roof.
+(Figures 16 & 17 in the Extended Roof Bracket section).
+If you are located in heavy snow country, a "splitter" should be fabricated from heavy gauge sheet metal, and installed (Fig 14).
+This will protect the chimney by routing the snow around it.
+This item is not furnished by Simpson Dura-Vent.